Absolute vs Nominal Micron Filter Rating: The Critical Difference That Could Be Destroying Your Equipment

 Beta Ratio Explained

-The Beta ratio (β) quantifies filtration efficiency:
+The Beta ratio (β) quantifies filtration efficiency5:

 Beta Ratio Interpretation: